rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 7. Using JAVA partially or as a whole
 8. Using certain database options such as Advanced Queueing and Partitioning

-See the [Oracle Database Security Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-privilege-and-role-authorization.html) for more information on PDB lockdown profiles.
+See the [Oracle Database Security Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-privilege-and-role-authorization.html) for more information on PDB Lockdown Profiles.

-- A single lockdown profile can have several rules defined in it.
-In other words, you don't have to create a lockdown profile for every restriction you want to implement.
+- A single Lockdown Profile can have several rules defined in it.
+In other words, you don't have to create a Lockdown Profile for every restriction you want to implement.

-- A PDB can have only one lockdown profile active at a time.
+- A PDB can have only one Lockdown Profile active at a time.

-- The restrictions enforced by a lockdown profile are PDB-wide, they affect every single user including SYS and SYSTEM.
+- The restrictions enforced by a Lockdown Profile are PDB-wide, they affect every single user including SYS and SYSTEM.

-- If you enable a lockdown profile in CDB Root, it affects all PDBs in the CDB.
+- If you enable a Lockdown Profile in CDB Root, it affects all PDBs in the CDB.
 If you enable it in an Application Root (App Root), it affects all Application PDBs (App PDBs) under that App Root.
 If you enable it within a PDB, it only affects that PDB.

 The steps are
-- Create lockdown profile
+- Create Lockdown Profile
-- Add statements to the lockdown profile which are disabled.
+- Add statements to the Lockdown Profile
 - Set PDB_LOCKDOWN parameter

 1. Connect to **CDB1**